jython/book/chapter12.rst

 The first step in developing an application that utilizes a database back-end is to determine what database or databases the application will use.
 In the case of using zxJDBC or another JDBC implementation, the determination of what database the application will make use of is critical to the overall development process.
 Many application developers will choose to use an object relational mapper for this very reason.
 When an application is coded with a JDBC implementation whereas SQL code is hand-coded, the specified database of choice will cause different dialects of SQL to be used.
 One of the benefits of object relation mapping (ORM) technology is that the SQL is transparent to the developer.
 The ORM technology takes care of the different dialects behind the scenes.
 This is one of the reasons why ORM technology may be slower at implementing support for many different databases.
 Take SQLAlchemy or Django for instance, each of these technologies must have a different dialect coded for each database.
 Using an ORM can make an application more portable over many different databases.
 However, as stated in the preface using zxJDBC would be a fine choice if your application is only going to target one or two databases.

 While using JDBC for Java, one has to deal with the task of finding and registering a driver for the database.
 Most of the major databases make their JDBC drivers readily available for use.
 Others may make you register prior to download of the driver, or in some cases purchase it.
 Since zxJDBC is an alternative implementation of JDBC, one must use a JDBC driver in order to use the API.
 Most JDBC drivers come in the format of a JAR file that can be installed to an application server container, and IDE.
 In order to make use of a particular database driver, it must reside within the CLASSPATH.
-As mentioned previously, to find a given JDBC driver for a particular database, take a look a the Sun Microsystems JDBC Driver search page (XXX http://developers.sun.com/product/jdbc/drivers) as it contains a listing of different JDBC drivers for *most* of the databases available today.
+As mentioned previously, to find a given JDBC driver for a particular database, take a look a the Sun Microsystems JDBC Driver search page (http://developers.sun.com/product/jdbc/drivers) as it contains a listing of different JDBC drivers for *most* of the databases available today.

 Note: examples in this section are for Jython 2.5.1 and later.
 Jython 2.5.1 introduced some simplifications for working with connections and cursors.
 In addition, we assume PostgreSQL for most examples, using the world sample database (also available for MySQL).
 In order to follow along with the examples in the following sections, you should have a PostgreSQL database available with the *world* database example.
 Please go to the PostgreSQL homepage at http://www.postgresql.org to download the database.
 The world database sample is available with the source for this book.
 It can be installed into a PostgreSQL database by opening psql and initiating the following command::